U.S. announces first new North Korea sanctions since failed summit

 Trump’s national security adviser, John Bolton, said early this month that the United States would look at ramping up sanctions on North Korea if Pyongyang did not scrap its nuclear weapons program.

-U.S. Secretary of State Mike Pompeo said on March 4 he was hopeful he could send a team to North Korea “in the next couple of weeks,” but there has been no sign of direct engagement since the failed Feb.
-27-28 summit.

-Reporting by Doina Chiacu and David Brunnstrom; editing by Bernadette Baum and Jonathan Oatis
+Reporting by David Brunnstrom, Matt Spetalnick and Doina Chiacu in WASHINGTON; editing by Jonathan Oatis and Grant McCool